-Purpose: To be clear about words used to define and fulfill 3Levels.org’s mission
+Purpose of this page: To be clear about words used to define and fulfill our mission.

 How we stand for connection at 3 levels

 - Taking responsibility for our actions and impacts (including by evaluating them), starting with educators, learners, and others involved having powerful project experiences

 - Having the courage to experiment, learn, take on big and complex challenges, identify and take on weaknesses, etc.

 - Using creativity and resourcefulness to find and capitalize on opportunities, human potential, and resources